Carol Channing: Television

 During most of her career, Channing was asked to perform in various skits or appear as a guest on regular shows.
 In the 1960s, she was on The Andy Williams Show.
 In 1974, she participated in the television special Free to Be...
 You and Me, based on Marlo Thomas' best-selling album of 1972, in which Channing also appeared.
 Free... won the Emmy Award for Outstanding Children's Special and The Peabody Award.
+In 1980, she guest starred on The Muppet Show where she participated in several skits, performed a medley of Jeepers Creepers, and sang her signature song, Diamonds are a Girl's Best Friend, as a duet with Miss Piggy.
 In 1985, she played the role of the White Queen in the television special Alice in Wonderland.
 In 1986, Channing appeared on Sesame Street and sang a parody of the song "Hello, Dolly!" called "Hello, Sammy!", a love song being sung by Carol to a character known as Sammy the Snake (as voiced by Muppets creator Jim Henson).
 Carol, in this parody segment, serenades Sammy telling him just how much she loves and adores him while Sammy coils himself around Carol's arms.
 Carol's song includes lyrics such as: "So..turn on your charm, Sammy/Coil yourself around my arm, Sammy/Sammy the Snake, I'll stake a claim on you".
 Songwriter Jule Styne, who wrote the score for Gentlemen Prefer Blondes, invited her on his television special in 1987 where she performed another one of her signature songs, "Little Girl from Little Rock".

-In 1993, she poked a little fun at herself in an episode of The Nanny.
+In 1993, she poked fun at herself in an episode of The Nanny.
 The episode "Smoke Gets in Your Lies" shows the producer auditioning for a new musical, and Channing, playing herself, is trying out.
 Just after the producer announces he wants a stage presence that is instantly recognizable to the entire country, Channing begins with her signature "Hello, Dolly!", but he stops her with a resounding "Next!".

 In January 2003, Channing recorded the audiobook of her best-selling autobiography Just Lucky, I Guess: A Memoir of Sorts, directed and produced by Steve Garrin at VideoActive Productions in New York City.
 It was during the recording sessions that she received a phone call from her childhood sweetheart Harry Kullijian that rekindled their romance and led to their marriage a few months later.
-In January 2012, the documentary Carol Channing: Larger Than Life (which chronicles Channing's life and career) was released.
+In January 2008, the documentary Carol Channing: Larger Than Life (which chronicles Channing's life and career) was released.